Borough Office will be Closed

-*Leaves may be raked to the edge of your property (in neat rows) as follows:
+*Leaves must be raked to the edge of your property (in neat rows) as follows:

 -Leaves can NOT be raked onto the berm (they MUST be on grass)

--Leaves can NOT be wet (or they must be bagged)
+-Wet leaves will NOT be picked up (or they must be bagged)

--The Borough will only pick up leaves on the scheduled days (noted on Facebook or Twitter or newsletter)
+-The Borough will only pick up leaves on the scheduled days (noted on Facebook or Twitter)